comworkio/comwork-cloud-wiki/localtunnel.md

 Unlike ngrok or inlet, you're creating your own instance:
 * It can be hosted in the region you want (maybe this can help for IoT performances issues).
 It can be hosted in France 🇫🇷 with French providers (like Scaleway or OVH)
 * You pay only for the sizing of the machines, not for a limited number of tunnels (a very small sizing can handle lot's of tunnel, probably more you'll ever use)
-* This offer is build on top of [LocalTunnel Server](https://github.com/localtunnel/server) which is fully opensource (MIT licence).
+* This offer is built on top of [LocalTunnel Server](https://github.com/localtunnel/server) which is fully opensource (MIT licence).
 The CLI is available in any kind of devices including ARM/raspberrypi:

 ![lt_instance](./img/lt_instance.png)